DIEP Flap Houston

-Dr. Craig has received years of training from Yale and MD Anderson Cancer Center in Connecticut, immersing herself in the complex microsurgical procedures required for DIEP flap surgery.
-Dr. Fusi F.A.C.S.
-M.B.A. is a current clinical faculty member of Plastic and Reconstructive Surgery at Yale University Medical School and has twenty years of experience as a breast reconstruction expert.
-Both Dr. Craig and Dr. Fusi have received one-on-one training from leading international DIEP reconstruction surgeon Phillip Blondeel to support Connecticut patients with aesthetic excellence and expanded options for care.
+Dr. Craig has received years of extensive training from Yale and MD Anderson Cancer Center in Houston, immersing herself in the complex intricacy of microsurgical procedures required for DIEP flap surgery.
+She has received one-on-one training from leading international DIEP reconstruction surgeon Phillip Blondeel to support Houston patients with aesthetic excellence and expanded options for care.

 What Is DIEP Flap Surgery?

 As the preferred autologous perforator surgery for breast reconstruction, deep inferior epigastric perforator (DIEP) flap surgery rebuilds the tissue removed from your breast during a mastectomy with tissue from your own body.
-Dr. Craig and Dr. Fusi prefer this treatment because DIEP flap surgery:
+Dr. Craig prefer this treatment because DIEP flap surgery:

 - Leaves muscle untouched, allowing for faster healing of the donor site.